2019 Italian Grand Prix: Q3

 There was strong criticism of what had happened in the final minutes of Q3.
-Red Bull's team principal Christian Horner's interpretation of Hülkenberg's move was that it was "obviously done on purpose", and beyond stating that the result was "all just a bit silly", interpreted the scenario with a widely reported expletive.
+Red Bull's team principal Christian Horner's interpretation of Hülkenberg's move was that it was "obviously done on purpose", and beyond stating that the result was "all just a bit silly", described the qualifying as a 'complete clusterfuck'.
 Mercedes team principal Toto Wolff described Hülkenberg's chicane cut and the collective drivers' out-lap slowdowns as "junior class", and "not worthy of Formula 1."

 Hülkenberg, Sainz, and Stroll were called in by the race stewards to be investigated for "driving unnecessarily slowly" on their Q3 out laps.
 The stewards further investigated Hülkenberg for potentially "leaving the track without a justifiable reason".
 Hülkenberg was cleared of wrongdoing with respect to leaving the track.
 The stewards stated, "In this case we are unable to determine that the driver deliberately left the track."
 All three of the drivers were reprimanded for driving too slowly, which they admitted they did do, and which the stewards concluded "played a significant role in the backing up of cars at a critical stage of the final out lap for Q3".
 The race stewards concluded the investigation of the three drivers with the remark, "The Stewards strongly recommend that the FIA expedite a solution to this type of situation".